Badger-Finance/chadger-registry/README.md

 All the above mentioned pricing files implement the IPriceFeed.sol interface, since the PriceCalculator.sol contract calls the getData() method for each to get the price.

+### MAJOR CHANGE

+Since the pricing contract couldn't we used in a decentralized way for all tokens, we decided to show the apr in terms on the native tokens without usd conversion on the chadger registry.

+So the apr & usd conversion methods have been removed.

+getExpectedAnnualYield() method has been added which returns the expected annual yield in the tokens terms.

 ## Setup

 If the tests fail due to rpc issues on fantom chain change the rpc url for the ftm-main network to "https://rpc.ftm.tools/" using